-Tip: You can copy and paste the IP address into a new shortcut or bookmark it for quick access on your computer or mobile device.
+(1) NOTE: You can copy and paste the IP address into a new shortcut or bookmark it for quick access on your computer or mobile device.
 However, if you restart the switch, a dynamic IP address (assigned by a DHCP server) might change the IP address, and the bookmark might no longer link to the login page for the switch.
 When you restart the switch, you must repeat this procedure so that you can discover the new IP address of the switch in the network and update your bookmark accordingly.
-You can also set up a fixed (static) IP address for the switch (see Set up a fixed IP address for the switch on page 15 ) to make sure that the new bookmark always links to the login page for the switch, even after you restart the switch.
+You can also set up a fixed (static) IP address for the switch (see Assign a fixed IP address to the switch on page 15) to make sure that the new bookmark always links to the login page for the switch, even after you restart the switch.

-Set up a fixed IP address for the switch
+Assign a fixed IP address to the switch

-By default, the switch receives an IP address from a DHCP server (or a router that functions as a DHCP server) in your network.
-However, the DHCP server might not always issue the same IP address to the switch.
-For easy access to the switch device UI, you can set up a fixed (static) IP address on the switch.
-This allows you to manage the switch anytime from a mobile device because the switch IP address remains the same.
+By default, the switch is configured to automatically receive an IP address from a DHCP server (or a router that functions as a DHCP server) in your network.
+However, certain events can cause the DHCP server to issue a new IP address to the switch, so if you need the switch to persistently have the same IP address, you can assign a fixed (static) IP address to the switch.
+For example, you may want to attach a shared device such as a printer or file server, configure port forwarding, or set up the switch so you can connect remotely from a mobile device.

-To change the IP address of the switch, you can connect to the switch by one of the following methods:
+To change the IP address of the switch, use one of the following methods:

-- Through a network connection.
-If the switch and your computer are connected to the same network (which is the most likely situation), you can change the IP address of the switch through a network connection (see Set up a fixed IP address for the switch through a network connection on page 16). - Through a direct connection.
-In the unlikely situation that the switch is not connected to a network, or for some reason you cannot connect to the switch over a network connection, you can change the IP address of the switch by using an Ethernet cable and making a direct connection to the switch (see Set up a fixed IP address for the switch by connecting directly to the switch off-network on page 17).
+- Connect to the switch through the network: If the switch and your computer are connected to the same network, you can change the IP address of the switch through a network connection (see Set a fixed IP address for the switch through a network connection on page 16). - Connect directly to the switch: If you cannot connect to the switch over a network connection, you can change the IP address of the switch by using an Ethernet cable to connect a directly to the switch (see Assign a fixed IP address by connecting directly to the switch off-network on page 17).

-Set up a fixed IP address for the switch through a network connection
+Set a fixed IP address for the switch through a network connection

-If the switch and your computer are connected to the same network (which is the most the likely situation), you can change the IP address of the switch through a network connection.
+If the switch and your computer are connected to the same network, you can set a fixed IP address on the switch through a network connection.